 Many students worry about completing an undergraduate thesis, as the thesis is often their first exposure to independent research.
 A thesis may be daunting, but it can be an incredibly rewarding experience.
 I will ensure that you have a clear idea of what is expected during the year, help facilitate the research project, provide you with a detailed syllabus, and meet with you individually to discuss your progress and future career goals.
 I expect my thesis students to stay on track with agreed upon deadlines, to attend and contribute during lab meetings, to incorporate all feedback, and to finalize their thesis topic in the summer before the thesis officially begins.
 Students who complete a thesis in my lab must be organized, self-motivated, and be able to work somewhat independently.

 There are currently no openings for research assistants in the lab.
-I do not expect to have any openings in the lab until the fall of 2021.
+I may have openings in the lab until the fall of 2021.

 Graduate courses at Saint Mary’s University